botanicus/data.blog/posts/2019-06-18-no-pases-mas-tiempo/post.md

 lang: es
 tags:
-  - social critique
+  - crítica social
-  - capitalism
+  - capitalismo
-  - consumerism
+  - consumismo
-  - advertising
+  - publicidad
 date: 2019-06-18T06:32:40.789Z

 ---

 # Porque no quiero que pases más tiempo en mi blog

+_Mi amigo dice que el tráfico es
 _My friend says that traffic is the new oil.
 These days everything is about engagement, KPIs, ad links clicked, and so on.
 This is then used for such a noble purposes as persuading people to vote for Brexit or consume more alcohol.
 And if neither of these, then at least to increase consumerism.
 I don't think it's right._

 I remember the beginnings of the web.
 The ridiculous noise of model dialing that woke up the whole block; speeds so low, that it took good 5 minutes to download a low resolution picture of a naked girl and also the beginnings of blogs.